Cantgetban/Araknoid/README.md

 * Usage of basic design patterns in OOP, such as Observer, Builder, etc.
 * Usage of several generic collections and data structures such as linked lists and arraylists.
 * Working with GUI.

+# Compiling and running
+You must have Java SE 10 or higher installed on your machine.
+Also, you can download the entire source code and run the game via any Java IDE.

 # The Goal
 Remove all blocks in each level by striking them with the ball.